Capital of Germany: 1871–1945

 It was only during the 1871 unification of Germany that the newly unified German Reich was first assigned an official capital.
 Since Berlin was the capital of Prussia, the leading state of the new Reich, it became the capital of Germany as well.
-Berlin had been the capital of Prussia and its predecessor, Brandenburg, since 1518.
+Berlin had been the capital of Prussia and its predecessor, Brandenburg (an der Havel), since 1518.
 Berlin remained the capital of the German Reich until 1945.
 However, for a period of a few months following the First World War, the national assembly met in Weimar because civil war was ravaging Berlin.
 After the capture of Berlin in 1945, Flensburg briefly served as capital.
 Germany was then occupied by the Allies as the outcome of World War II, and Berlin ceased to be the capital of a sovereign German state.

 1945–1990

-In 1949, with sovereignty regained the country split up into West Germany and East Germany.
+In 1949, with sovereignty regained the country split up into Germany (western) and East Germany.
 Berlin was also divided, into West Berlin and East Berlin.
-Originally, Frankfurt was to be the provisional capital of West Germany.
-However, West German authorities intended to make Berlin the capital if Germany were ever reunified.
-They feared that since Frankfurt was a major city in its own right, it would ultimately be accepted as a permanent capital and weaken West German support for reunification.
+Originally, Frankfurt was to be the provisional capital of western Germany.
+However, the authorities of state intended to make Berlin the capital if Germany were ever reunified.
+They feared that since Frankfurt was a major city in its own right, it would ultimately be accepted as a permanent capital and weaken western German support for reunification.
 For this reason, the capital was located in the smaller university city of Bonn as a more obviously provisional solution.
-Another factor was that Bonn is close to Cologne, the hometown of West Germany's first chancellor, Konrad Adenauer.
-East Germany claimed East Berlin as its capital, even though Berlin as a whole was still legally occupied territory, and would remain so for 45 years.
+Another factor was that Bonn is close to Cologne, the hometown of Germany's first Federal Chancellor, Konrad Adenauer.

+East Germany claimed all of Berlin as its capital, although the city as a whole was still legally occupied territory and would remain so for 41 years.
+In reality, the Soviet occupation sector of Berlin, East Berlin served as the East German capital.

-1990–present
+Since 1990

-In 1990, with the reunification of Germany, Berlin was also reunified and became the capital of the enlarged Federal Republic of Germany.
+In 1990, with the reunification of Germany, Berlin was also reunified and became the capital of the enlarged Germany.
 There was some debate, however, on whether the seat of government should move to Berlin.
 Many believed that Bonn should remain the seat of government – a situation analogous to that of the Netherlands, where Amsterdam is the capital but The Hague is the seat of government.
 In 1991, after an emotional debate, the Bundestag voted to move the seat of government to Berlin by 1999.
 However, six ministries remained in Bonn, each with a second office in Berlin.
+The German constitution was amended in 2006 to explicitly state that Berlin is the capital of Germany.